ubports/docs.ubports.com/userguide/advanceduse/screencasting.rst

 ``timeout`` above is used to kill the process in a proper manner on the Ubuntu Touch device (120 seconds here).
 (Otherwise the process continues even if killed on the computer.)
 Reduce or increase the number of frames per second with``--cap-interval`` (1 = 60fps, 2=30fps, …)
 and the size of frames ``384 640`` means a width of 384 px and a height of 640 px.
+If red and blue colors look reversed you can use format=bgra instead of format=rbga

 Via the network
 ---------------